rackerlabs/technical-blog/content/blog/2020/2020-11-26-simplifying-data-lakes-with-aws-lake-formation/index.md

 As centralized repositories of data, data lakes allow the storage of structured and unstructured data at any scale.
 Amazon S3&reg;, an object storage service offered by AWS, is an industry-leading scalable, available, secure, and high-performance platform on which you can build data lakes.
-A large number of Fortune 500 companies and enterprise companies use Amazon S3 for their data lakes including Pfizer&reg;, Vanguard&reg;, Electronic Arts&reg;, Adobe&reg;, HBO&reg;, Expedia&reg;, and many more.
+A large number of Fortune 500 companies and enterprise companies use Amazon S3 for their data lakes, including Pfizer&reg;, Vanguard&reg;, Electronic Arts&reg;, Adobe&reg;, HBO&reg;, Expedia&reg;, and many more.
 These companies choose to take advantage of data lakes for their flexibility to support relational and non-relational data, the ability to scale to any size diverse set of analytics, and features such as ML tools, high availability, and low cost.